reddit/baseplate.py/docs/cli/tshell.rst

 Just like with ``baseplate-serve``, the ``app:main`` section will be loaded by default.
 This can be overridden with the ``--app-name`` option.

-By default, the shell will have variables containing the app and the context exposed.
+By default, the shell will have variables containing the application and the context exposed.
 Additional variables can be exposed by providing a ``setup`` function in the ``tshell`` section of the configuration file.

 Example
 -------